creativeprojects/resticprofile/docs/content/schedules/configuration.md

 To prevent that, set this option to `true` to hide the task window by wrapping the execution in `conhost.exe --headless`.

-Note: It works only with Windows Task Scheduler and makes sense only with `user_logged_on` permission.
+Note: It works only on Windows and makes sense only with `user_logged_on` permission.

 ## Example